ietf/id-guidelines/README.md

 Introduction section, but a good abstract will be shorter, less detailed, and broader in scope than the Introduction.
 Simply copying and pasting the first few paragraphs of the Introduction is tempting, but it generally results in an Abstract that is both incomplete and redundant.
 An Abstract will typically be five to ten lines.
 An Abstract of more than 20 lines or fewer than three lines is generally not acceptable.

-- [] Ensure the document contains an appropriate Abstract.
+- [ ] Ensure the Internet-Draft contains an appropriate Abstract.

 An Abstract should be complete in itself, so it should not contain no citations unless they are completely defined within the Abstract.
 Abbreviations appearing